 Registered guests are allowed to burn dead and downed wood found on the Reserve.
-Do not burn garbage.
 Leave dead trees standing for wildlife.
-Firewood is available for purchase in La Farge or from local residents.
-Take care of the trees within campsites, do not chop them, break branches or abuse them.
-Be sure to protect the trees that exist.
+Firewood is available for purchase in La Farge or from local vendors.
+Protect trees within campsites, chopping, marring, carving on, breaking branches, abusing them is not permitted.
+Burning trash is strictly prohibited.

 Leave No Trace - Going in the Woods

 Please follow these simple steps when nature calls:

 1) Find a spot at least 200 steps from any water source.